saubhagya-chopra/lmrouter-core/README.md

 # LMRouter Core

-**LMRouter Core** is the core routing component of [**LMRouter**](https://lmrouter.com/), an open-source alternative to OpenRouter.

-Our vision is to provide a comprehensive routing solution for the entire AI ecosystem, supporting language models, image generation, video generation, and embedding models.
-We provide interfaces compatible with OpenAI's [**Chat Completions API**](https://platform.openai.com/docs/api-reference/chat/create), as well as the new [**Responses API**](https://platform.openai.com/docs/api-reference/responses/create) and [**Anthropic's Messages API**](https://docs.anthropic.com/en/api/messages), enabling effortless integration with any applications that use these APIs.

-> **Note**: LMRouter Core focuses specifically on request routing and model proxying.
-Advanced features like comprehensive API key management, user administration, billing systems, and analytics are handled by separate projects in the LMRouter ecosystem (currently in active development).
+**LMRouter** is an open-source, all-in-one API router that gives AI developers a single, unified way to connect to the best model providers.

+With LMRouter, you don’t need to create accounts on multiple platforms or juggle different API keys.
+A **single API key** unlocks access to **any provider, any model, any service**, all through one interface.

+It’s an **open-source alternative to OpenRouter**, but goes far beyond language models.
+LMRouter supports multiple modalities and services out of the box:

+- **Language**: Chat Completions, Responses API, Anthropic Messages
+- **Image**: Image generation and editing
+- **Audio**: Speech-to-text and audio models (coming soon)
+- **Video**: Video generation (coming soon)
+- **Embeddings**: Semantic search and RAG
+- **Search**: Jina, Exa, and other web search APIs (coming soon)
+- **Code**: Execution with interpreters such as e2b (coming soon)

+At the center of this ecosystem is **LMRouter Core**, the high-performance routing engine that handles request forwarding and model proxying.

-## ⚡ Quick Start
+## Quick Start

-### 🌐 Demo Server

-Try out LMRouter Core instantly with our live demo server at **https://core.lmrouter.com/**.
+LMRouter is still under active development.
+When the full service is launched, it will be available at [lmrouter.com](https://lmrouter.com).

+For now, you can try out LMRouter Core by connecting **Claude Code** to the demo server.
+This allows Claude Code to run on any model available through OpenRouter, not just Claude itself.

-This demo server simply proxies all requests to OpenRouter while exposing both OpenAI Chat Completions and Anthropic Messages APIs.
-It's perfect for connecting [**Claude Code**](https://www.anthropic.com/claude-code) to any OpenRouter model **without any additional setup on your side**.
-It's also running under BYOK (Bring Your Own Key) mode, so you need to provide your own API keys for OpenRouter.
+The demo environment proxies requests to OpenRouter and supports both the **OpenAI Chat Completions API** and the **Anthropic Messages API**.
+It runs in **BYOK (Bring Your Own Key)** mode, which means you’ll need to supply your own OpenRouter API key.

-#### 🔗 Claude Code
+**Connect Claude Code to LMRouter Core**

-To connect with **Claude Code**, run in your terminal:

 ```bash
 ANTHROPIC_BASE_URL=https://core.lmrouter.com/v1/anthropic \
 ANTHROPIC_AUTH_TOKEN=BYOK:<YOUR_OPENROUTER_API_KEY> \
 ANTHROPIC_MODEL=<YOUR_MODEL_NAME> claude
 ```

-Recently, it's popular to use `qwen/qwen3-coder`, `moonshotai/kimi-k2`, `openai/gpt-oss-120b`, and `openai/gpt-5[-mini]` (gpt-5 requires BYOK on OpenRouter) as the model for **Claude Code**, but feel free to use any model you want.

 ### 🛠️ Local Development/Deployment